kirk0830/dpnegf/docs/CITATIONS.md

 # How to Cite

-The following references are required to be cited when using DeePTB.
-Specifically:
+The following references are required to be cited when using DPNEGF.

 - **For DPNEGF:**